 Pär Johansson is Associate Professor at the Division of Building Technology, research team Building Physics Modelling.
 Pär works with high performance thermal insulation (superinsulation) materials...

-Associate Professor, Networks and Systems, Computer Science and Engineering.
+Associate Professor, Computer and Network Systems division, Department of Computer Science and Engineering.

 More details on personal website: http://www.cse.chalmers.se/~almgren/